nfactorial/playcanvas_server/readme.md

 AWS_COGNITO_IDENTITY_POOL_ID;
 The identifier associated with the cognito identity pool to be used.
 This value can be obtained from Cognito within the AWS console.

+When facebook completes the authentication process, it redirects the browser to a 'success' page.
+This module renders a template HTML file in response and sends it to the user.
+The template file should reside in the projects './views' folder.
+During rendering the template file will be supplied with a variable called 'user' which contains the JSON description of the logged in user.

 Facebook sign-in can be disabled by....
 [TODO!]